warne2tj/IdleHeroesPVPSimulator/README.md

     + then applying percentage modifiers one source at a time in a specific order
     + with a math.floor in between
     + current best guess on order: enable level bonus, enable selected skills, equipment, set bonus, skin, guild tech, passive, artifact, stone
+    + testing seems to indicate attack damage is calculated with a round in between each multiplier, needs additional testing
   * Leveling
     + base stats are different at 5*, 6*, and 10*
     + increases by usually 10% of base stats per level, some stats for some heroes grow at a different amount